thatstoasty/stump/README.md

 - Add more processor functions.
 - Add support for logging to files via `Logger` struct that uses a writer that implement `io.Writer`.
 - Add global logger support once we have file scope support.
+- Make formatter flexible and composable.
+Right now it's only a few predefined formats, and they expect `message`, `timestamp`, and `level` keys otherwise the logger crashes.

 ### Bugs